adamelliotfields/gradio-diffusion/DOCS.md

 [Styles](https://huggingface.co/spaces/adamelliotfields/diffusion/blob/main/data/styles.json) are prompt templates that wrap your positive and negative prompts.
 They were originally derived from the [twri/sdxl_prompt_styler](https://github.com/twri/sdxl_prompt_styler) Comfy node, but have since been entirely rewritten.

-Start by framing a simple subject like `portrait of a young adult woman` or `landscape of a mountain range` and experiment.
+Start by framing a simple subject like `portrait of a cat` or `landscape of a mountain range` and experiment.

 #### Anime